great-expectations/great_expectations/docs/guides/how_to_guides.rst

 #############
-Configuration how-to guides
+How-to guides
 #############

 .. warning::

-   We are working on improving our How-to Guides, but many of them are just stubs.
+   We are working on improving our How-to guides, but many of them are just stubs.
 Please check the "spare parts" sections or feel free to review older versions of documentation while we migrate content.

 .. toctree::
    :maxdepth: 2

-   configuration_how_tos/configuring_data_contexts
-   configuration_how_tos/configuring_datasources
-   configuration_how_tos/configuring_metadata_stores
-   configuration_how_tos/creating_batches
-   configuration_how_tos/creating_and_editing_expectations
-   configuration_how_tos/validation
-   configuration_how_tos/configuring_data_docs
-   configuration_how_tos/configuring_generated_notebooks
-   configuration_how_tos/migrating_versions
-   configuration_how_tos/miscellaneous
-   configuration_how_tos/spare_parts
+   /guides/how_to_guides/configuring_data_contexts
+   /guides/how_to_guides/configuring_datasources
+   /guides/how_to_guides/configuring_metadata_stores
+   /guides/how_to_guides/creating_batches
+   /guides/how_to_guides/creating_and_editing_expectations
+   /guides/how_to_guides/validation
+   /guides/how_to_guides/configuring_data_docs
+   /guides/how_to_guides/configuring_generated_notebooks
+   /guides/how_to_guides/migrating_versions
+   /guides/how_to_guides/miscellaneous